 There are a wide range of orthodontic treatment options available for teen patients today.
 In developing a customized treatment plan we will recommend the use of an orthodontic appliance.
 The chosen appliance will depend on specific dental needs of the patient and goals to complete the treatment.
 Some of the most common treatments appliances offered are:

-Clear Damon braces work the same way as metal braces described above, however they are made out of a very high quality ceramic material that blends in better with the natural color of the teeth.
-Unlike older clear braces, the Damon Clear braces do not stain or take on the color of dark foods and beverages.
+Clear braces work the same way as metal braces described above, however they are made out of a very high quality ceramic material that blends in better with the natural color of the teeth.
+Unlike older clear braces, the clear braces do not stain or take on the color of dark foods and beverages.

 Clear Aligner Therapy